PetrosBr/data-cleaning/README.md

 This application applies data cleaning methods in AIS datasets.
 It takes as input an AIS dataset (e.g. in .csv format) and returns a cleansed dataset along with a table of identified spoofing events and a relevant visualization.

 ## Instructions
 Download the application from this repository.
 The input data must contain AIS data with the following features: t: timestamp, shipid: MMSI or anonymized ship id, lon: Longitude, lat: latitude, heading, course, speed.
+If the AIS dataset contains different column names go to column_mappings.json and change the left column to fill the correct ones from your dataset.

 ### Run the application